Stark-tunable O-band single-photon sources based on deterministically fabricated quantum dot--circular Bragg gratings on silicon: Optical and quantum-optical characterization of a QD-eCBG

-To evaluate the optical performance of the eCBG devices under electrical control, device eCBG$_1$ was investigated under quasi-resonant pulsed excitation at 1225~nm while varying the external bias voltage ($V_{\mathrm{bias}}$) applied across the p-i-n diode.
-The bias-dependent $\mu$PL false-color map in Fig.~\ref{fig:3}(b) reveals systematic and continuous shifts of multiple emission lines with increasing $V_{\mathrm{bias}}$, reflecting the electrically controlled tuning of confined excitonic states via the QCSE.
-A representative $\mu$PL spectrum recorded at $V_{\mathrm{bias}} = 1$~V in Fig.~\ref{fig:3}(a) shows several well-resolved emission lines.
-The nature of these transitions was identified by performing power-dependent and polarization-resolved $\mu$PL measurements at the corresponding $V_{\mathrm{bias}}$, detailed information can be found in the SI Section~5.
+The nature of these transitions was identified by performing power-dependent and polarization-resolved $\mu$PL measurements at the corresponding $V_{\mathrm{bias}}$, detailed information can be found in SI Section~5.
 Based on this analysis, the dominant lines are assigned to the neutral exciton (X, black), charged exciton (X$^{\pm}$, green), biexciton (XX, red), and charged biexciton (XX$^{\pm}$, yellow).
-The neutral exciton (X) emission, centered at 0.9516~eV (1302.90~nm) with a full width at half maximum of $(171 \pm 3)~\mu$eV at $V_{\mathrm{ex}}$ = 1~V, was selected for detailed analysis (Fig. 4-5).
+The neutral exciton (X) emission, centered at 0.9516~eV (1302.90~nm) with a full width at half maximum of $(171 \pm 3)~\mu$eV at $V_{\mathrm{bias}}$ = 1~V, was selected for detailed analysis (Fig. 4-5).
 Under applied bias from 1.1~V to -2.5~V, the neutral exciton exhibits a continuous and reversible spectral tuning range of approximately 16~nm (11~meV).
 This large Stark shift is attributed to the deeper carrier confinement in telecom-wavelength QDs compared to their shorter-wavelength counterparts, which suppresses carrier tunneling and allows the excitonic transition to sustain significantly higher electric fields before emission quenching.
 Further, the InGaAs capping layer reduces the confinement of the electron–hole pair, enhancing their response to the applied external field and ultimately resulting in a larger cumulative energy shift.
 This wide tuning window provides sufficient spectral flexibility to compensate emitter-to-emitter inhomogeneity, and constitutes a record tuning range for a QD embedded in a nanophotonic structure at telecom wavelengths, surpassing previously reported values for QDs integrated into photonic devices~\cite{Wijitpatima2024, Barbiero_2025}.
 While tuning ranges of up to 60~nm have been demonstrated for O-band QDs in planar, unpatterned samples~\cite{Ward2014}, such values are facilitated by the absence of etched surfaces, which otherwise introduce surface-induced charge noise and limit the applicable electric field, a fundamental trade-off in nanophotonic device geometries.